-Regulations are one of the most common solutions developed to reduce antibiotic use.
+Regulations are one of the most common solutions developed to attempt to reduce antibiotic use.
 However, policy implementation is influenced by both internal and external factors (Brugha 2000) and needs to be adapted to the local context to be effective.
 Other studies in Vietnam have previously described the antibiotic value chain and policy development organization (Brunton et al. 2019; Pham-Thanh 2020).
-But interactions between stakeholders have not yet been explored within the context of new regulation implementation.
-However, these interactions can have an impact on implementation and must be studied.
-A systems approach provides a comprehensive understanding and identifies which part of the system is likely to be impacted by the change.
-Furthermore, each stakeholder has unique reluctances and motivations for complying with new regulations, which must be investigated to identify levers for activation.
+But interactions between stakeholders have not yet been explored within the context of new regulation implementation and these interactions can have an impact on implementation and must be studied.
+A system approach provides a comprehensive understanding and identifies which part of the system is likely to be impacted by the change.
+Furthermore, each stakeholder has unique motivations for complying with new regulations, which must be investigated to identify levers for activation.
 Stakeholder mapping and analysis (SMA) is a methodology for understanding the implementation context of a policy to assess the feasibility of its application and enforcement (Zimmermann and Maennling 2007; Poupaud et al. 2021; Bordier et al. 2018).

-The purpose of this study is to understand how the regulations governing the progressive ban of AB in feed (decree n°13/2020/ND-CP) and on the mandatory prescriptions (circular n°122020TT-BNNPTNT) are understood, accepted, and applied by the different stakeholders in the antibiotics and alternative feed additives value chain.
+The purpose of this study is to understand how the regulations governing the progressive ban of antibiotics in feed (decree n°13/2020/ND-CP) and on the mandatory prescriptions (circular n°122020TT-BNNPTNT) are understood, accepted, and applied by the different stakeholders in the antibiotics and alternative feed additives value chain.
 It also provides recommendations for improving their implementation while minimizing the impact on the most vulnerable members of the community.

 Material and methods

-We conducted an iterative mapping analysis of stakeholders involved in the antibiotics and alternative feed additives value chain and concerned by regulations to reduce antibiotic use in livestock production in Vietnam.
+We conducted an iterative mapping analysis of stakeholders (stakeholders are described in Table 1) involved in the antibiotics and alternative feed additives value chain and concerned by regulations to reduce antibiotic use in livestock production in Vietnam.
 We focused on two new regulations that took effect in 2020: the progressive ban of antibiotics in feed (n°13/2020/ND-CP) and the mandatory prescription to buy drugs (n°122020TT-BNNPTNT).
 These regulations were chosen based on a preliminary study (Bâtie et al. 2022) due to their recent implementation and potential impact on the reduction of antibiotic usage in Vietnam.

+SMA is a method to assess how future policies will be understood by the impacted stakeholders or to support their implementation by identifying key stakeholders, characterizing them, describing their interactions, and exploring their technical and social capital regarding the future policy and their level of influence on its implementation.
+In detail, it provides relevant information to support the formulation of recommendations to improve the effectiveness of these future policies (Zimmermann and Maennling 2007; Godakandage et al. 2017; Mayers 2005; Reed et al. 2009).

 The SMA was conducted in three steps (Bordier et al. 2018; Zimmermann and Maennling 2007; Poupaud et al. 2021): (i) mapping of the antibiotics and alternative feed additives value chain to determine the structural position of the stakeholders within the chain; (ii) analyzing the technical and social capital of the identified stakeholders regarding the regulations to reduce antibiotic use; and (i) identifying the factors influencing the implementation of the new regulations.